Chemnitz

 The name of the city as well as the names of the rivers are of Slavic origin.
-Chemnitz is the third largest city in the Thuringian-Upper Saxon dialect area after Leipzig and Dresden.
+Chemnitz is the third-largest city in the Thuringian-Upper Saxon dialect area after Leipzig and Dresden.
 The city's economy is based on the service sector and manufacturing industry.
 Chemnitz University of Technology has around 10,000 students.

-Chemnitz will be the European Capital of Culture of 2025.
+Chemnitz is known for its many industrial age buildings and monuments, and is the European Capital of Culture of 2025.